Creative Commons Chuck Kollars' Town of Ipswich

 Inflation

-For the first chart Consumer Price Index (CPI) data was scaled so the example price was 1.00 in 1962.
-With that same scaling it had grown to 5.31 by 1997.
-The right half of the chart shows inflation that's affected current senior citizens from the time they were young adults.
-The left half of the chart shows inflation when current senior citizens were children.
+For the first chart Consumer Price Index (CPI) data was scaled so the example price was $1.00 in 1962.
+(Current CPI statistics use 1982-83-84 as their $1.00 base, with historical data mathematically adjusted accordingly.)
+With that same 1962 scaling, it had grown to $7.21 by 2010.
+The right of the chart shows inflation that's affected current senior citizens from the time they were young adults.
+The left of the chart shows inflation when current senior citizens were children.

 chart or graph of how USA prices have changed over time (reduced buying power of a dollar)